AutoVision-cloud/SA-Det3D/README.md

 </div>
 <br/>

-Performance illustrations on KITTI val split.
-Red bounding box represents ground truth; green represents detector outputs.
+We also show qualitative performance on KITTI val split.
+Red bounding box represents ground truth and green represents detector outputs.
 From left to right: (a) RGB image of challenging scenes.
 (b) Result of the state-of-the-art methods: PointPillars, SECOND, Point-RCNN, PV-RCNN. (c) Result of our full self-attention (FSA)